Zhekuson/python_kata/README.md

 # python_kata
-Data structures, algos, and some other things in Python.
+The Dojo.
+Algos, fun facts, stuff
 The main fight is the fight with yourself.